BamsTheSergal/bamsthesergal.github.io/index.md

 # Welcome!

-This is a personal website for my shenanigans, lol. feel free to comment down what you'd like to see!
+This is a personal place for my shenanigans, lol. feel free to comment down what you'd like to see!

 ### Comments:
 <script src="https://utteranc.es/client.js"